 |Amphitheater | Children's Garden | Native Borders | Native Plant Nursery | Orchard | P-Patch|

 The Orchard in Magnuson Community Garden

 The Orchard is transition area of flowering trees.
-In the Spring they will create a splash of color on the south side of the Brig.
-It is designed as a demonstraton area where people can learn about growing fruit trees in small urban spaces.
+In the Spring they create a splash of color on the south side of the Brig.
+It is designed as a demonstration area where people can learn about growing fruit trees in small urban spaces.

 The orchard area was laid out in March 2003, the ground prepared, and irrigation was provided.
 Volunteers transplanted 28 apple trees, 9 pear trees, and 4 plum trees that had been grafted.
 Some of the plum trees were purchased.

 In the spring of 2004 the trees blossomed and started to bear fruit.
 Only few of the fruits were allowed grow and ripen.
 In the early years, it is better to have energy spent on building up size rather than growing fruit.
 The exception is the Belgian fence where we will let the trees fruit fully in hopes that they will remain small (pictured below).